Funeral Poem for Mum – Anonymous

 Can I share or use this poetry?

-The poems I share on my website or social media are original or are regularly used at funerals and are presented to aid those researching poetry for use at their loved one's funeral service..
+All the poems I share on my website or social media have been in the public domain and are sometimes used at funerals.
 Wherever known, I do give credit and thanks to the author.
 If you know the author of any I have marked as ‘unknown’, then let me know, and I will amend the page.

 If you chose to share or use the poetry at a funeral or memorial service, please give the author credit.